 The Shanty’s menu is full of fresh, locally caught seafood among a wide variety of ingredients sourced from the region to provide a fun and unique dining experience for customers.
 Grab a table inside the dining room, at the bar, or on the covered deck and enjoy one of their tasty dishes, inventive libations, live music, and even a little entertainment while you wait at the corn hole boards, all while sitting directly beside the water for a gorgeous Virginia sunset.

 Located in Mathews, The White Dog Bistro’s home is in an 1840’s Georgian Mason.
 This historic restaurant is on both the Virginia and National historic registries, and the property holds a fine dining restaurant, two bars, two dining rooms and a wedding event center.
 The White Dog Puppies, Clams Manchego, and Chesapeake Blue-Cat are a few of the locally-sourced seafood options on the White Dog Bistro dinner menu, which is reasonably priced and reliably appetizing.

-On the Riverwalk Landing in Yorktown, Riverwalk Restaurant is only a short stroll from Yorktown’s historic Main Street, the battlefield sites, and beautiful Yorktown Beach.
+On the Riverwalk Landing in Yorktown, Water Street Grille is only a short stroll from Yorktown’s historic Main Street, the battlefield sites, and beautiful Yorktown Beach.
 The menu highlights fresh seafood, steaks, and daily specials all year round.
-Overlooking the York River, Riverwalk Restaurant provides our customers with a breathtaking view while dining.
+Overlooking the York River, Water Street Grille provides customers with a breathtaking view while dining.

 Graze on Main—Wytheville